Hello, friends! Exams are over and I am back in the blogosphere. I'll have to write a recap of November soon, but today is for something else--

 Happy Saint Lucy Day!

-Lucy (whose name means "light") was born in Syracuse during the harrowing reign of Diocletian (eek!).
-Legend holds that Lucy loved God from an early age and dreamed that her life be completely committed to the service of God—she wanted to nun up, y’all.
+Lucy (whose name means "light") was born to a fairly well-to-do family in Syracuse during the harrowing reign of Diocletian.
+Legend holds that Lucy loved God from an early age and spent her time serving those most abused by her society.

 Fearing for her daughter’s future, Lucy’s mother arranged a marriage for Lucy to a wealthy Pagan man.
 However, Lucy was sure of her calling to God’s service and refused to marry him.
 She begged her mother to break the engagement and allow Lucy her dowry money to aid those in poverty.